 Moisture can be a floor covering challenge everywhere – no matter the climate!

-What causes a floor covering moisture issue?
+What causes a moisture issues for floor coverings?

 Moisture related failures are most often due to one or all of the following: